 Queens is a big city, and with that comes lots of benefits.
 One benefit is that most big cities have public transit, but Queens really shines when it comes to the extensiveness and use of its public transit system.
 More than most large American cities, Queens citizens use public transit daily to get to and from work.
 And while there are transportation options, most people in Queens ride the subway.
 Whereas in some cities one is destined to sit in traffic every morning to get to work and every evening to get home, in Queens a lot leave their cars at home (if they even choose to own one), and hop a ride on the subway.

-The population of Queens is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.77% of adults in Queens have a bachelor's degree or even advanced degree.
+The citizens of Queens are very well educated compared to the average community in the nation: 34.77% of adults in Queens have a bachelor's degree or even advanced degree.

 The per capita income in Queens in 2022 was $39,201, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $156,804 for a family of four.
 However, Queens contains both very wealthy and poor people as well.